Information Physics Throughout History

 Generalist species maintained SEC values around 2.0:

-- Cockroaches: Omnivorous, environmentally resilient (E = 0.2)
+- Cockroaches: Omnivorous, environmentally resilient ()

 - Species preserving operational flexibility across conditions